Poor Air Conditioning (A/C) Performance – 2015-2017 Ford Mustang

 • Replaces lost R-134a refrigerant and oil in automotive A/C system

-• System-safe leak sealer additive seals common A/C leaks in rubber hoses, gaskets and O-rings
+• System safe stop leak sealer stops most common A/C leaks with hoses, gaskets and O-Rings

 • Contains R-134a gas which is acceptable for use in motor vehicle A/C (MVAC) systems